 Another beautiful city that has some lovely historic areas, San Antonio is well worth a trip.
 One fun activity is walking (or rolling) along the San Antonio River.
 The River Walk was built before cities started trying to become more accessible, so they’ve adapted the path as years have gone by.
 They’ve installed ramps, added new pathways and even included some elevators.
 Some paths are quite narrow, but in general, the whole River Walk is very accessible.
-You can download a map here that shows you the best accessible paths and locations of elevators.
+You can download a San Antonio Disability Access map that shows you the best accessible paths and locations of elevators.

 Nearby, the Casa Rio restaurant is a 50-year-old establishment that is an excellent stop for some delicious food.
 There are steps at the street level entrance, but if you walk across the street there’s an elevator that will take you down to river level and just a few feet from the host’s station for the restaurant.
 They’ll seat you right outside where you can watch ducks diving in the water and enjoy the breeze.

 A city with plenty of activities for wheelchair users and activities for seniors with limited mobility, Phoenix is in a uniquely beautiful area of the country.
 To experience some of the beauty close-up, definitely take time to go to the Desert Botanical Garden.
 It is fully accessible, and you can rent electric scooters and wheelchairs on a first-come, first-serve basis.
-Find out more information here.

 Another fun stop is the world’s only global Music Instrument Museum!
 It has more than 6,800 instruments on display from places all around the world.
 The museum is wheelchair accessible and they offer complimentary wheelchairs as well as accessible seating in the Music Theater.

 If you want to go on an adventure, take the 90-minute narrated Desert Belle cruise, where you can see wildlife, towering canyon walls, and beautiful desert views.
 There are awnings overhead if you wish to sit outside, or you can sit on the lower level in the air conditioning.
 The boat is handicap accessible and has a wheelchair accessible bathroom.
 It also has ramps to help with boarding the boat.
-You can find more information here.

 Daytona Beach, Florida